 Zinc health benefits

 Zinc is vital for growth, sexual maturity and wound healing.
 It plays a central role in immunity and helps to protect against viral infections such as the common cold.
 Low intakes of dietary zinc (less than 5 mg per day) are associated with low testosterone levels and, in some parts of the world, dietary zinc deficiency is common and results in delayed male puberty.
+Zinc deficiency has also been associated with scaly skin, thinning hair and hair loss.

 Zinc and taste